technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

     ![](./media/image102.png)

-6. The agent setup will take few minutes to get completed.
+5. The agent setup will take few seconds to get completed.
 Once done, the Autonomous agent opens with the **Your agent is ready** message.

     ![](./media/image103.png)